canonical/serverlab-testflinger/README.rst

 - An MQTT broker is part of the core stack, which allows for a multitude of opersations, visibility and reporting.

 In summary, this enviroment allows for high-availability, automated scaling and thourough reporting.
 Agent status is easily exposed and operations are trivial to perform via interfaces like Portainer.
 As this is a Docker only architecture, interdependancies are eliminated on the infrastructure layer.
-This allows for an extremely consistent infrastructure that allows
+This allows for a consistent and reliable infrastructure.

 -diagram-